-From an application security standpoint, insecure configuration is also a significant issue, followed by client-side security.
+VULNERABILITY TAXONOMY Previously we have discussed the rates of vulnerability across both Web Applications and Hosting environments.
+What is also interesting is to delve into what type of vulnerabilities are being discovered.
+The following is a high level breakdown of the types of issues being identified by edgescanTM.
+Below Layer 7 From a Host/Network perspective we still see a large % of issues are related to Cryptography which covers issues such as deprecated protocol support, CVE's and poor implementation.
+Weak configuration also gives rise to a significant percentage of discovered vulnerabilities.
+Layer 7 From an application security standpoint, insecure configuration is also a significant issue, followed by client-side security.
 Injection attacks are also relatively high given how destructive they can be.

-MOST COMMON INFRASTRUCTURE VULNERABILITIES IN 2018

-- Common Vulnerabilities and Exposures (CVE[®]) is a list of common identifiers for publicly known cyber security vulnerabilities. - Many systems have a CVE which defines a security issue that is known to the public.
+MOST COMMON INFRASTRUCTURE VULNERABILITIES IN 2018 - Common Vulnerabilities and Exposures (CVE®) is a list of common identifiers for publicly known cyber security vulnerabilities. - Many systems have a CVE which defines a security issue that is known to the public.
 Generally there is a patch or workaround available to mitigate the issue. - Systems with exposed CVE's generally are not being patched regularly.
 It takes time and effort to patch, but it appears patching can still reduce ones exposure to breaches and significantly increase security. - CVE's (Known Vulnerabilities) can be detected quickly using a continuous assessment model.
 Even though your source code does not change, a vulnerability may be discovered which was previously unknown within the security industry and may require your attention. - Continuous visibility and real-time alerting is the key to detecting CVE's.

-MOST COMMON INFRASTRUCTURE VULNERABILITIES IN 2018

-FIREWALL UDP PACKET SOURCE PORT 53 RULESET BYPASS

-Bypass of firewall rules by sending UDP packets with a source port equal to 53

-E.g. CVE-2003-1491, CVE-2004-1473

-UNPATCHED SERVER DETECTION

-Unpatched, unsupported servers both nix and Windows.
-1000's of CVE's recorded against them as a result.

-RETURN OF BLEICHENBACHER'S ORACLE THREAT (ROBOT) INFORMATION DISCLOSURE

-An adaptive-chosen ciphertext attack: this attack fully breaks the confidentiality of TLS when used with RSA encryption.

-4.15% UNENCRYPTED TELNET SERVICES

-Insecure and unencrypted protocol for data transfer.
+MOST COMMON INFRASTRUCTURE VULNERABILITIES IN 2018 1.29% PACKET SOURCE PORT 53 RULESET BYPASS Bypass of firewall rules by sending UDP packets with a source port equal to 53 E.g. CVE 2003-1491, CVE-2004-1473 1.69% UNSUPPORTED & UNPATCHED SERVER DETECTION Unpatched, unsupported serve both \nix and Windows, 1000's of CVE's recorded against them as a result.
+1.78% RETURN OF BLEICHENBACHER'S ORACLE THREAT (ROBOT) INFORMATIOI DISCLOSURE An adaptive-chosen ciphertext attack: this attack fully breaks the confidentiality of TLS when used with RSA encryption.
+4.15% UNENCRYPTED TELNET SERVICES Insecure and unencrypted protocol for data transfer.

+1.18%

-MICROSOFT WINDOWS SMB NULL SESSION AUTHENTICATION
+SMB NULL SESSION

 A server with Microsoft Windows where is it possible to log into it using a NULL session

 E.g. No login ID or password requred.
-CVE-1999-0519, CVE-1999-0520, CVE-2002-1117

-REMOTE DESKTOP

-PROTOCOL SERVER

-MAN-IN-THE-MIDDLE

-CVE's such as CVE-2005-1794, CVE-2014-0296, CVE-2015-2472, CVE-2012-0002, CVE-2012-0152

-WINDOWS
+CVE 1999-0519, CVE 1999-0520, CVE 2002-1117

+6.25%

+0.82%

 COMMUNITY NAME (PUBLIC)

-An attacker may be able to use information to gain more knowledge about the remote system or change the configuration settings (if the default community allow such modifications).
+An attacker may be able to use information to gain more knowledge about the remote system or change the configuration sattings (if the default community allow such medific succes)

 E.g. CVE-1999-0517

-44.7% TLS & SSL VERSION & CONFIGURATION ISSUES

-Unsupported versions of SSL/ TLS enabled.
-Weak ciphers used.
-Vulnerabilities to known SSL CVE's detected.
-SSL Certificate expiry or "bad" certificates.
+Unsupported varsions of SSL/ TCS enabled, Weak ciphers used.
+Vulnevabilities to known SSL VVE's detected.
+SSL certificate expiry or "bad" certificates.

-INFRASTRUCTURE VULNERABILITIES 2018

-8.61% OpenSSH MULTIPLE

-VULNERABILITIES & CONFIGURATION ISSUES

-Issues such as SSH Weak MAC Algorithms Enabled, SSH Server CBC Mode Ciphers Enabled, Exposed SSH service.

-E.g. CVE-2018-15473, CVE-2016-6210, CVE-2016-6515

-29.53% SMB SECURITY ISSUES

-SMB authentication, known vulnerabilities, etc.
+8.61% VULNERABILITIES & CONFIGURATION ISSUES Issues such as SSH Weak MAC Algorithms Enabled, SSH Server CBC Mode Ciphers Enabled, Exposed SSH service.
+E.g. CVE-2018-15473, CVE-2016-6210; CVE-2016-6515 29.53% SMB SECURITY SMB authentication, known vulnerabilities, etc.